José María Luis Mora

-José María Luis Mora Lamadrid (12 October 1794, Chamacuero, Guanajuato – 14 July 1850, Paris, France) was a priest, lawyer, historian, politician and liberal ideologist.
-Considered one of the first supporters of liberalism in Mexico, he fought for the separation of church and state.
+José María Luis Mora Lamadrid (12 October 1794 – 14 July 1850) was a priest, lawyer, historian, politician and liberal ideologist.
+Considered one of the first supporters of liberalism in Mexico, founder of the Liberal Party he fought for the separation of church and state.
 Mora has been deemed "the most significant liberal spokesman for his generation [and] his thought epitomizes the structure and the predominant orientation of Mexican liberalism."

 Early life

-Born in 1794 during Spanish colonial rule of Mexico, Mora came from a prosperous American-born Spanish (criollo) family from the Guanajuato.
+Born in 1794 in Chamacuero, during the Spanish colonial rule of Mexico, Mora came from a prosperous American-born Spanish (criollo) family from the Guanajuato.
 His family lost its wealth during the 1810 revolt of Father Miguel Hidalgo, but Mora gained access to the prestigious ex-Jesuit academy of Colegio de San Ildefonso in Mexico City, where he studied theology.
 In 1820 he received his doctorate and ordination to the priesthood.
 He was a faculty member at the colegio and also served as librarian.
 He became a deacon in the archbishopric of Mexico, the seat of ecclesiastical power, but did not rise in the hierarchy.
 Blocked from advance within the Catholic Church, he turned in 1821 to secular political matters, becoming a journalist and following Mexican independence in September 1821, a liberal politician shaping the newly sovereign state.
 In 1823 Mora advocated for the curricular reform of San Ildefonso to emphasize more modern approaches to learning in Spanish, rather than rote memorization and emphasis on Latin.